spritlesoftware/our-website/content/english/_index.md

 why_choose_us:
   enable: true
   title: "Why Choose Us?"
-  content: "We are 13 years into the competitive world assuming the best among all the health engineers.And also we have the best customer support and international access."
+  content: "We are thirteen years into the competitive world, where our Solutions and Services speaks for Us."
   image: "images/screenshots/03.png"
   list:
-    - name: "We have the perfect combination of cutting-edge technologies & development expertise to provide you with the best softwares.
-We strive more on understanding our Client's requirements first rather than cost. "
+    - name: "We have the perfect combination of cutting-edge technologies & development expertise to provide you with the best software."
       icon: "far fa-thumbs-up" # fontawesome icon : https://fontawesome.com/icons
       image: "images/home/why-choose-us-1st-icon.svg"

-    - name: "We build highly-secured software & all our software is built with alignment to the data compliance regulations & medical data standards like HIPAA, HL7, FHIR, LOINC, NCPDP, DICOM, etc."
+    - name: "We assure transparency at all stages of the project and provide you with maximum support you need."
       icon: "far fa-comment-dots" # fontawesome icon : https://fontawesome.com/icons
       image: "images/home/why-choose-us-2nd-icon.svg"

-    - name: "Our experts are always in the process of learning new technologies & methods to improve the quality of the solutions that we provide.
-We will be there with you till the software's entire operating life cycle."
+    - name: "Our experts are always in the process of learning new technologies & methods to improve the quality of the solutions that we provide."
       icon: "fas fa-film" # fontawesome icon : https://fontawesome.com/icons
       image: "images/home/why-choose-us-3rd-icon.svg"

-    - name: "Finally, our best Business Analyst Team understands your requirement deep down to cover all blind spots & gives you the most flexible solution.
-And what's more, we do not charge you for the proposals we share!"
+    - name: "Finally, our best Business Analyst Team understands your requirement deep down to cover all blind spots & gives you the most flexible solution."
       icon: "fas fa-film" # fontawesome icon : https://fontawesome.com/icons
       image: "images/home/why-choose-us-4th-icon.svg"